 Prepay in the beginning of the loan term when interest is the highest

 You may not realize it, but the majority of your monthly payment for the first few years goes toward interest, not the loan principal.
-Prepaying or paying more than the required amount during these first few years can build equity more quickly.
+Paying extra on a mortgage during these first few years can build equity more quickly.

 If you do pay more on your monthly mortgage bill, be sure to communicate to your lender that the extra funds should be put toward the principal.
 Some lenders will apply the payments toward future scheduled monthly payments, which won’t save you any money.